bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 ## Responses to Sudden or Transient Events

-If there is a sudden congestion, a routing change, or a mobility event, CUBIC behaves the same as Reno TCP.
+If there is a sudden congestion, a routing change, or a mobility event, CUBIC behaves the same as Reno.

 ## Incremental Deployment

 CUBIC requires only changes to TCP senders, and it does not require any changes at TCP receivers.
-That is, a CUBIC sender works correctly with the Reno TCP receivers.
+That is, a CUBIC sender works correctly with the Reno receivers.
 In addition, CUBIC does not require any changes to routers and does not require any assistance from routers.

 # Security Considerations